 - With PowerShell, you can create teams and channels, and configure settings automatically.
 See Microsoft Teams PowerShell for more information.

 - You can use the Microsoft Graph API (currently in beta) to create, configure, clone, and archive teams.
 See Use the Microsoft Graph API to work with Microsoft Teams for more information.

-School Data Sync creates an Office 365 group for each class synced and enables hidden group membership so only teachers and students within the class can see the members of that class.
+School Data Sync creates a Microsoft 365 Group for each class synced and enables hidden group membership so only teachers and students within the class can see the members of that class.
 If using a different process to create class groups use the HiddenGroupMembershipEnabled parameter of the New-UnifiedGroup cmdlet to meet the same privacy requirements.